Skip to content

 7 Feb 2017

-The unexpected: I was bequeathed this booking at one day’s notice when a fellow life model had to cancel for family reasons.
-It being my first engagement with University of Arts London, I made sure to check in at their Holborn building insanely early.
-The security guard on reception knew nothing of any room for life drawing, however, so he called his supervisor.
+The unexpected.
+I was bequeathed this booking at one day’s notice when a fellow life model had to cancel for family reasons.
+It being my first engagement with University of the Arts London, I made sure to check in at their Holborn building very early.
+The security guard on reception didn’t know of a room for life drawing, however, so called his supervisor.
 Meanwhile, the first artist arrived.
-We chatted till the supervisor joined us to confirm a prevalent state of ignorance.
+We chatted till the supervisor joined us to confirm the prevalent state of ignorance.

 But what if the model needs to know?” asked my artist friend.